Toronto Maple Leafs vs. Boston Bruins – Preview, Projected Lines & TV Broadcast Info

 Head-to-Head Stats: Maple Leafs vs. Bruins

-In the season-to-date statistics, the Leafs hold the advantage over the Bruins in five out of five offensive categories, but the Bruins hold the advantage in three out of five defensive categories.
+In the season-to-date statistics, the Leafs hold the advantage over the Bruins in four out of five offensive categories, but the Bruins hold the advantage in three out of five defensive categories.

 Toronto Maple Leafs Projected Lines